Personal Independence Payment (PIP)

 - those getting the enhanced rate of the mobility component of PIP can make use of the Motability scheme

-- an award of the daily living component opens the way for a carer to claim carer's allowance.
+- an award of the daily living component can lead to a carer getting Carer's Allowance.

-While it looks similar in some respects, PIP uses an entirely new set of criteria to decide whether someone qualifies for the benefit.
-The way in which PIP is assessed is also very different to DLA.
-As well as having to complete a claim form and questionnaire, most people will be asked to attend a face to face assessment undertaken by a health care professional.
-This will not be your own GP but a health professional working on behalf of the Department of Work and Pensions.
+As well as having to complete a claim form over the telephone and a paper questionnaire, most people will be asked to attend a face to face assessment undertaken by a health care professional working on behalf of the Department of Work and Pensions.